maxtkc/mvths-wiki/docs/015b-math.rst

 Exercise:
 ~~~~~~~~~

 #.
 Read the following code and determine the final value of r at the bottom of the code.
-Write this value in your notebook.
+Write this value in your notebook. you do not need to write this code in the Arduino IDE or program your microcontroller.

    .. code-block:: c